July 1st 2021

 "Sometimes I’ll make everybody a healthy English breakfast and we'll all eat together at 11.30ish.
 So, in that case, I’ll skip breakfast and have some fruit."

-Davina's self-care routine wind down for winter evenings
+Davina's self-care routine wind down for autumn evenings

 1. A healthy home-cooked family meal and TV fest